Blog Article

 - Blocking focus time in your diary

-A lot of learners find weekly mini-goals much more manageable than focusing on the final deadline.
+A lot of learners find weekly mini-goals far more manageable than focusing on the final deadline.

 Sometimes the hardest part is simply starting.